apmckinlay/natureapp/birds/capewarb.md

 The Cape May Warblers' favourite northern food is the **[Spruce](/trees/spruce/) Budworm**, although they also eat other insects.

-[Yellow-rumped Warblers](/birds/yellrump/) have a long thin tail with bright yellow patches on face, sides, and rump.
+**Could it be?** [Yellow-rumped Warblers](/birds/yellrump/) have a long thin tail with bright yellow patches on face, sides, and rump.

 **Did you know?** Cape May Warbler have a curled, semitubular tongue that they use to collect flower nectar in the Caribbean during the winter.